raygard/awkdoc/pages/awk_regex_record_separator.md

 For example, if the buffer ends with "ti1\ndw", the RS will match the "til\n".
 So I have to expand the buffer whenever the match is near the end of the buffer.
 How near, though?
+After some experimentation, I settled tentatively on a buffer with initial size 8192 byte and a "margin" 1024 bytes from the end.

 I wrote a program to stress test the awk versions on hand.
 I generated 8500 lines of data that looks like: